History of the

 Jodi Becker Kinner

-Kenneth Burdett spent most of his life, about fifty-two years, at the Utah School for the Deaf.
-During this time, he served as a student, boys' supervisor, head basketball coach, athletic director, teacher, printing instructor, and curriculum coordinator.
+Kenneth C. Burdett spent fifty-two years at Utah School for the Deaf as a student, boy's supervisor, head basketball coach, athletic director, teacher, printing instructor, and curriculum coordinator.

-On September 29, 2011, a Plaque Hanging Ceremony was held at the Utah School for the Deaf to honor Kenneth C. Burdett's legacy.
-At the ceremony, Ronald and JoAnn, Kenneth's two children, shared fond memories of their father, and Ronald's wife, Joyanne, expressed the same sentiment.
-A plaque and a portrait of Kenneth are now displayed in the hallway of the Kenneth Burdett School of the Deaf to ensure that his name will remain in the memory of many (Kinner, UAD Bulletin, December 2011).
+On September 29, 2011, the Utah School for the Deaf held a plaque-hanging ceremony in memory of Kenneth C. Burdett.
+Ronald, his wife, Joyanne, and his sister, JoAnn, shared touching memories of their father.
+The plague and a portrait of Kenneth are now on display in the hall at the Kenneth C. Burdett School for the Deaf.
+His name will live on in history (Becker-Kinner, UAD Bulletin, December 2011).

-Kenneth Burdett spent most of his life, about fifty-two years, at the Utah School for the Deaf.
-During this time, he served as a student, boys' supervisor, head basketball coach, athletic director, teacher, printing instructor, and curriculum coordinator.
+Kenneth C. Burdett spent fifty-two years at Utah School for the Deaf as a student, boy's supervisor, head basketball coach, athletic director, teacher, printing instructor, and curriculum coordinator.

-On September 29, 2011, a Plaque Hanging Ceremony was held at the Utah School for the Deaf to honor Kenneth C. Burdett's legacy.
-At the ceremony, Ronald and JoAnn, Kenneth's two children, shared fond memories of their father, and Ronald's wife, Joyanne, expressed the same sentiment.
-A plaque and a portrait of Kenneth are now displayed in the hallway of the Kenneth Burdett School of the Deaf to ensure that his name will remain in the memory of many (Kinner, UAD Bulletin, December 2011).
+On September 29, 2011, the Utah School for the Deaf held a plaque-hanging ceremony in memory of Kenneth C. Burdett.
+Ronald, his wife, Joyanne, and his sister, JoAnn, shared touching memories of their father.
+The plague and a portrait of Kenneth are now on display in the hall at the Kenneth C. Burdett School for the Deaf.
+His name will live on in history (Becker-Kinner, UAD Bulletin, December 2011).

 Kenneth's Devotion to the